nirkons/Basic-Hass-Dash/README.md

 Discussion:
 https://community.home-assistant.io/t/very-basic-homeassistant-dashboard-for-e-ink-devices-and-kiosk-apps/61002
+Notice: This repo is not actively maintained, due to the dynamic nature of HASS development, this may not work anymore or require further configuration (for example, this uses the Legacy API and must be enabled in new versions of HASS, the legacy API feature might be dropped in future releases and this dashboard will cease to work)

 This basic HA dashboard is great for E-ink devices with a browser going as far back as the Kindle 2 (using Advanced mode browser), and also for all the Kiosk browsers on the Play store/App store that fail to run the original HomeAssistant dashboard.